ppfeufer/aa-bulletin-board/README.md

 Alias "/media" "/var/www/myauth/media/"
 ```

-At last a Directory rule is needed as well.
-Add the following below the already
+At last, a Directory rule is needed as well.
+Add the following code below to the
-existing Directory rule for the static files:
+already existing Directory rule for the static files:

 ```apache
 <Directory "/var/www/myauth/media/">